 - Your program at DIS is determined by your choice of a "core course"

-- Core courses include a week-long Program Study Tour to a European destination and a Core Course Week, comprised of a two-day seminar and three-day short study tour within the country, or to a nearby destination.
+- Core courses include a week-long Program Study Tour to a European destination and a Core Course Week, comprised of a two-day seminar on-site, and three-day short study tour within the country, or to a nearby destination.
 See DIS website for more information on Program Study Tours and Core Course Week in Stockholm and Copenhagen

 - In addition to their core course, students register for "elective courses"